How to Forecast your Site’s Organic Traffic

 Bake repeatability into your forecast

-This is why I love Google Sheets.
+This is why we love Google Sheets.

 Putting it all together